Skip to content

 Pick the next step based on what you need

-The cleanest flow is: quickstart for setup, Cloud Check for a result, examples for references, and Registry compatibility for package-level detail.
+The cleanest flow is: quickstart for local compile, Cloud Check for hosted validation, Cloud Pro when you need the repair prompt, Fix Packets for local repair mechanics, examples for references, and Registry compatibility for package-level detail.